-- 8.220 Further information on the criteria can be found in Appendix 6.
-The criteria will be routinely updated through amendments to the Built Heritage and Design Supplementary Planning Document to take into account latest best practice. - 8.221 The existing Local List is not exhaustive and there are likely to be a number of other examples of nondesignated heritage assets of local significance.
-Policy WLP8.38 sets out criteria for determining applications which may affect a non-designated heritage asset which either has or has not been specifically identified on the list.
+- 8.222 Further information on the criteria can be found in Appendix 6.
+The criteria will be routinely updated through amendments to the Built Heritage and Design Supplementary Planning Document to take into account latest best practice. - 8.223 The existing Local List is not exhaustive and there are likely to be a number of other examples of non-designated heritage assets of local significance.
+Policy WLP8.38 sets out criteria for determining applications which may affect a building which is a non-designated heritage asset which either has or has not been specifically identified on the list.
 In line with the National Planning Policy Framework the policy seeks to avoid and reduce harm to these assets.
-Although the level of protection afforded to them is not as great as that for designated heritage assets. - 8.222 Policy WLP8.38 seeks to restrict new uses which would result in substantial harm to a building or its setting or proposals which result in a loss or partial loss of the asset.
+Although the level of protection afforded to them is not as great as that for designated heritage assets. - 8.224 Policy WLP8.38 seeks to restrict new uses which would result in substantial harm to a building or its setting or proposals which result in a loss or partial loss of the asset.
 One of the criteria which allows for harm or loss is that all other options for the asset or the continued use have been exhausted.
 In demonstrating this, a marketing exercise in accordance with the principles outlined in Appendix 4 should be undertaken.
 Evidence of marketing will be required to be submitted with any planning application.
 It should also be demonstrated that it is not technically feasible and economically viable to accommodate the proposed new use for the site within the existing building.
-The Policy allows for loss of a building if the structure is unsound.
+The policy allows for loss of a building if the structure is unsound.
 In these cases a structural survey will be required to support a planning application.

-8.223 The Policy encourages Neighbourhood Plans to identify other buildings in their locality worthy of protection.
-In doing this, Neighbourhood Plans should use the above criteria.
+- 8.225 The policy encourages Neighbourhood Plans to identify other buildings in their locality worthy of protection.
+In doing this, Neighbourhood Plans should use the above criteria. - 8.226 Policy WLP8.40 deals with archaeological non-designated heritage assets.